 Now go, and make interesting mistakes.
 Make Interesting.
 Mistakes.
 Make glorious and fantastic mistakes.
 Break rules.
 Leave the world more interesting for you being here.
 Make good art.”

-I work mostly digitally, but I am constantly searching for ways to have rich layered textures in my work and I am attracted to complex emotions in stories.
+I work digitally, mostly in Procreate, and I am constantly searching for ways to have rich layered textures in my work.
+I love drawing scenes full of details and with multiple characters and I am attracted to complex and not always positive emotions in stories.

 I have a BFA (summa cum laude) in Children’s Book Illustration from Rocky Mountain College of Art and Design and a BA in English and Spanish Language and Literature from the Universita degli Studi di Pisa.

-I love Radiohead and have a real passion for Shakespeare; in fact, I have created over 100 illustrated portraits of Shakespeare which you can find on Instagram under the account Shakesportraits
+When I am not drawing, I love Radiohead and R.E.M. and have a real passion for Shakespeare; in fact, I have created over 100 illustrated portraits of Shakespeare which you can find on Instagram under the account Shakesportraits